Crossbeams bounded mpmc is genius (and heres why)

 --- now write wakes up and kaboom race condition (or it doesn't wake and we read uninitalised/stale memory)

-You might think we can fix this by simply incrementing the write head after the write completes, but – because it is multi provider – this would allow a race by multiple writers.
+You might think we can fix this by simply incrementing the write head after the write completes, but – because it is multi provider – this would cause a race as multiple writers write to the same slot.

-OK so we need a guard pointer to prevent the read head advancing while allowing multiple writes to happen at once
+OK so we need a guard pointer to prevent the read head advancing while allowing multiple writes to happen at once.
+This guard pointer will indicate when a slot is actively being written, the idea being we increment the writer head before we start writing but only increment the guard after we finish.

 read: 0